Voytovich/MiniCleaner/README.md

 ## Installation

-1. Download `MiniCleaner.exe` from the [Releases](https://github.com/Voytovich/MiniCleaner/releases) section
+1. Download `MiniC.exe` from the [Releases](https://github.com/Voytovich/MiniCleaner/releases) section
-2. Run `MiniCleaner.exe` — no installation required
+2. Run `MiniC.exe` — no installation required

 ## Windows SmartScreen Warning

-When you first run `MiniCleaner.exe`, Windows SmartScreen may show a warning: "Windows protected your PC" with "Unknown publisher".
+When you first run `MiniC.exe`, Windows SmartScreen may show a warning: "Windows protected your PC" with "Unknown publisher".
 This is normal for unsigned applications.

 **To run the application:**
 1. Click **"More info"** (or "Подробнее" in Russian)